Père Lachaise Cemetery: Origin

 At the time of its opening, the cemetery was considered to be situated too far from the city and attracted few funerals.
 Moreover, many Roman Catholics refused to have their graves in a place that had not been blessed by the Church.

 In 1804, the Père Lachaise contained only 13 graves.
-Consequently, the administrators devised a marketing strategy to improve the cemetery's stature: in 1804, with great fanfare, they organized the transfer of the remains of Jean de La Fontaine and Molière to the new resting place.
 The next year there were 44 burials, with 49 during 1806, 62 during 1807 and 833 during 1812.
-Then, in another great spectacle of 1817, the purported remains of Pierre Abélard and Héloïse d'Argenteuil were also transferred to the cemetery along with their monument's canopy made from fragments of the abbey of Nogent-sur-Seine.
+Consequently, the administrators devised a marketing strategy to improve the cemetery's stature: in 1817, with great fanfare, they organized the transfer of the remains of Jean de La Fontaine and Molière to the new resting place.
+Then, in another great spectacle, the purported remains of Pierre Abélard and Héloïse d'Argenteuil were also transferred to the cemetery along with their monument's canopy made from fragments of the abbey of Nogent-sur-Seine.
 By tradition, lovers or lovelorn singles leave letters at the crypt in tribute to the couple or in hope of finding true love.

 This strategy achieved its desired effect: people began clamoring to be buried among the famous citizens.
 Records show that the Père Lachaise contained more than 33,000 graves in 1830.
 Père Lachaise was expanded five times: in 1824, 1829, 1832, 1842 and 1850.
-Presently there are more than 1 million bodies buried there, and many more in the columbarium, which holds the remains of those who had requested cremation.
+At present, there are more than 1 million bodies buried there, and many more represented in the columbarium, which holds the remains of those who had requested cremation.